gautamkrishnar/EduBits/README.md

 * [/dist](dist/) - Contains the latest build of the project

 #### Known limitation
-Currently the app is in testing phase so the post filtering is turned off.
-It can be enabled once the app goes on production stage.
+Currently the app is in testing phase so the post filtering and reviewing is turned off.
+That means any newly registered users can login as soon as he can, also the new bits will appear on the app as soon as it is posted.
+The filtering can be enabled once the app goes on production stage the server already have the attributes to support it.